NahidEbrahimian/Python-Course/README.md

 :white_check_mark: When any enemy or bullet leaves the game screen, its object is removed from the list.

-:white_check_mark: Player Score
+:white_check_mark: Player score

 :white_check_mark: SpaceCraft life

-:white_check_mark: life of the player decreases with the arrival each enemy to planet
+:white_check_mark: Life of player decreases with the arrival each enemy to planet

-:white_check_mark: Display Game over message
+:white_check_mark: Display game over message

 :white_check_mark: Increase the speed of the enemy